A night on the sofa? It’s no great hardship – it’s just a place to crash. But if it becomes long-term – that is a very different story.

-Luckily, some friends let me use their sofa – for which I was hugely indebted.
-And, thankfully, I was soon able to find somewhere affordable to live.
+Luckily, some friends let me use their sofa – for which I was hugely grateful.
+And thankfully, I was soon able to find somewhere affordable to live.

-You could end up relying on the kindness of friends who have sofa.
-But for how long?
-You are always worried that you will outstay your welcome, contravene their tenancy agreement, strain or lose the friendship – and then what?
+As a sofa-surfer you are always worried that you will outstay your welcome, contravene their tenancy agreement, strain or lose the friendship – and then what?

 But is that of any concern to anyone else?

 A recent survey revealed that people are only 19 days from the breadline, because 42 per cent of households in Northern Ireland have no savings.
-So, in a climate of uncertainty across retail, manufacturing and local government when, or if, people lose their jobs there is no back-up plan; no contingency.
-And then what?
+So, in a climate of uncertainty across retail, manufacturing and local government if people lose their jobs, and there is no back-up plan, or contingency.
+Then what?

 Long-term sofa-surfing is recognised as homelessness.

-The Guardian highlights the rise in rough sleeping – which has more than doubled since 2010.
+The Guardian highlights the rise in rough sleeping, which has more than doubled since 2010.
 They also point to research that indicates:

 12,300 people in Britain were sleeping on the streets last year, with a further 12,000 spending the night in cars, trains, buses or tents.

-But they say that is only the tip of the iceberg….
+But they say that is only the tip of the iceberg

 We should also think of the kindness of family and friends who are prepared to take someone in when the only spare space they have is the sofa.
-It is bothersome to have your living room, occupied every single night; your space invaded.
+It is inconvenient to have your living room occupied every single night, your space invaded.

-How does one night on the sofa, become a month, a year or longer?
+How does one night on the sofa become a month… a year or longer?

-The Guardian claims that one million people are now living in overcrowded conditions, and where the problem seems to lie is with people who are reliant on the state or landlords.
+The Guardian claims that one million people are now living in overcrowded conditions and where the problem seems to lie is with people who are reliant on the state or landlords.
 That is, people who do not own their own homes and who may be already close to the poverty line.

-In Helsinki, the BBCreports how the Finnish government has tackled homelessness with a joined-up approach; accommodating rough sleepers quickly and efficiently, and giving them support to deal with addiction, or to learn new skills so they can find work.
+In Helsinki, the BBCreports how the Finnish government has tackled homelessness with a joined-up approach, accommodating rough sleepers quickly and efficiently, and giving them support to deal with addiction, or to learn new skills so they can find work.
 They still have homeless people, but the aim is to provide them with a home, rather than temporary accommodation.

-We live in a different world.
+Here, we live in a different world.